NicolasEhrhardt/NFL-predict/README.md

 Victory prediction by SVM
 -------------------------

-Predicts the likeliness of a team to win over another one only based on its Wide Receiver.
-For now the data includes all the match done from 2010 to 2012.
+Predicts the likeliness of a team to win over another one only based on its Wide Receivers.
+For now the data includes all the matches done from 2010 to 2012.

 ### Requirements